 New Directors are also provided with a Deed of Access and Indemnity in the form approved by NSW Treasury.

-In addition, new Directors are provided with access to an induction program which includes a series of meetings with the Chairman, Chief Executive Officer and key executives, to gain an understanding of Port Authority’s:
+In addition, new Directors are provided with access to an induction program which includes a series of meetings with the Chair, Chief Executive Officer and key executives, to gain an understanding of Port Authority’s:

 - strategy, objectives and business